 - Faulty design or workmanship

-What’s typically covered?
+What’s typically considered business contents?

 - Trading stock